p-kuen/PatchPlay/README.md

 - Same music for EVERYBODY!
 - Server decides which music (see upcoming features)
+- Possibility to stream own music (private-music) - nobody will hear them, except you
 - Modern Notification design
 - Simple to understand
 - Possibility to add and delete streams from your stream-list